DIY Finishing - Finishing Techniques

 What is gloss

-The degree of brightness of a lake shows how much of the light radiation is reflected and translates into the brightness of the lake - strong, less intense or not at all.
+The degree of brightness of a lake shows how much of the light radiation is reflected and translates into how bright the lake is - bright, dim or not bright at all.
 Small variations in gloss are hardly visible to the naked eye.
-They can only be determined with the help of apparatus.
-But they are not the ones that bother.
+They can only be determined with the help of machines.
+But they're not what's annoying.
 The big problems arise when different degrees of gloss are visible on the finished piece of wood, or when the customer has ordered a matt piece of furniture and receives a glossy one, or vice versa.

 Degree of gloss expresses the extent to which a finished surface reflects light.
 Depending on the amount of reflected radiation, surfaces can be divided into matt and glossy.
-This property is practically transferred to the finished surface by the final coat of varnish applied, which has a specified gloss level in the product code and data sheet.
-The gloss level is measured by glossmeter.
+This property is practically transferred to the finished surface by the applied topcoat, which has its gloss level specified in the product code and in the technical data sheet.
+The gloss is measured with a glossmeter.

 GLOSSMETER - astroinstruments.com